robertorcosta/azure-docs.pt-br/articles/asc-for-iot/how-to-send-security-messages.md

 ### <a name="send-security-message-api"></a>Enviar Mensagem de Segurança de API

-A API **enviar mensagens de segurança** está disponível no momento em C e C#, Python, Node. js e Java.
+A API **enviar mensagens de segurança** está disponível no momento em C e C#, Python, Node.js e Java.

 #### <a name="c-api"></a>API do C